seraogianluca/RoomBooking/docs/Tutorial.md

 Please note that in the `@OneToMany` annotation the `mappedBy = "teacher"` option is used to link the `classroomBookings` Collection field to the associated one in the parent side, in this case `teacher`.

-The `fetch = FetchType.EAGER` option establish whether or not the data belonging to association will be loaded when the entity is fetched.
+The `fetch = FetchType.EAGER` option establishes whether or not the data belonging to association will be loaded when the entity is fetched.
 Fetch type is of two types:

 - **LAZY**: means that the child entities are fetched only when you try to access them.
 - **EAGER**: means that the child entities are fetched at the time their parent is fetched.

 Let's consider the parent side of the relation.
-In this side, according to the relationship *many-to-one*, **many reservations of classrooms (classroom_booking) can have just one teacher**.
-The field that models the association is `teacher`.
+In this side, according to the relation *many-to-one*, **many classrooms reservations can have just one teacher**.

 The code below shows the mapping of the classroom booking side: